Isurwars/Correlation/README.md

-# Material Correlation Tool
+# **Correlation**: An Analyzing Tool for Liquids and for Amorphous Solids

-Analyzing tool of correlation functions and correlation related properties for atomistic structure files of DMoL3 (.CAR), CASTEP(.CELL), etc...
+**Correlation** is an analyzing tool of correlation functions and correlation related properties of materials.
+In particular, for atomistic structure files of heavily used material simulation software like: DMoL3 (.CAR), CASTEP(.CELL), ONETEP(*.DAT), LAAMPS(.XYZ),etc...

 ## Getting Started